-Method Documentation Use the Amazon EC2 console with an AMI that you purchased from the AWS Marketplace Launching an AWS Marketplace Instance (p.
-137) Use the AWS CLI with an AMI that you select Using Amazon EC2 through the AWS CLI Use the Amazon EC2 CLI with an AMI that you select Launching an Instance Using the Amazon EC2 CLI Use the AWS Tools for Windows PowerShell with an AMI that you select Amazon EC2 from the AWS Tools for Windows PowerShell
+Method Documentation Use the Amazon EC2 CLI with an AMI that you select Launching an Instance Using the Amazon EC2 CLI Use the AWS Tools for Windows PowerShell with an AMI that you select Amazon EC2 from the AWS Tools for Windows PowerShell

 After you launch your instance, you can connect to it and use it.
 To begin, the instance state is pending.
 When the instance state is running, the instance has started booting.
 There might be a short time before you can connect to the instance.
 The instance receives a public DNS name that you can use to contact the instance from the Internet.
 The instance also receives a private DNS name that other instances within the same Amazon EC2 network (EC2-Classic or EC2-VPC) can use to contact the instance.
 For more information about connecting to your instance, see Connecting to Your Windows Instance Using RDP (p.
-139).
+138).

 When you are finished with an instance, be sure to terminate it.
 For more information, see Terminate Your Instance (p.
-147).
+145).